-- method method for the new Request object. - url URL for the new Request object. - params (optional) Dictionary or bytes to be sent in the query string for the Request. - data (optional) Dictionary or bytes to send in the body of the Request. - json (optional) json to send in the body of the Request. - headers (optional) Dictionary of HTTP Headers to send with the Request. - cookies (optional) Dict or CookieJar object to send with the Request. - files (optional) Dictionary of 'filename': file-like-objects for multipart encoding upload. - auth (optional) Auth tuple or callable to enable Basic/Digest/Custom HTTP Auth. - timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - allow_redirects (bool) (optional) Set to True by default. - proxies (optional) Dictionary mapping protocol to the URL of the proxy. - stream (optional) whether to immediately download the response content.
+- method method for the new Request object. - url URL for the new Request object. - params (optional) Dictionary or bytes to be sent in the query string for the Request. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json to send in the body of the Request. - headers (optional) Dictionary of HTTP Headers to send with the Request. - cookies (optional) Dict or CookieJar object to send with the Request. - files (optional) Dictionary of 'filename': file-like-objects for multipart encoding upload. - auth (optional) Auth tuple or callable to enable Basic/Digest/Custom HTTP Auth.

+- timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - allow\redirects (bool) (optional) Set to True by default. - proxies (optional) Dictionary mapping protocol or protocol and hostname to the URL of the proxy. - stream (optional) whether to immediately download the response content.
 Defaults to False. - verify (optional) if True, the SSL cert will be verified.
-A CA_BUNDLE path can also be provided. - cert (optional) if String, path to ssl client cert file (.pem).
+A CA\BUNDLE path can also be provided. - cert (optional) if String, path to ssl client cert file (.pem).
 If Tuple, ('cert', 'key') pair.

+'''

-resolve_redirects (resp, req, stream=False, timeout=None, verify=True, cert=None, proxies=None, adapter_kwargs)
+resolve_redirects (resp, req, stream=False, timeout=None, verify=True, cert=None, proxies=None, adapter kwargs)

+'''